 Oliver Wu might just be the most organized, go-getter we know.
-A recent addition to the Oly scene, Oliver quickly established himself as a dependable trail advocate and with business sense to boot.
+In addition to being our Membership Coordinator, he has stepped up to serve as Interim Prez until we hold election in early Spring.
+After moving to Olympia in 2016, Oliver quickly established himself as a dependable trail advocate and with business sense to boot.
 It doesn't hurt that he can get shreddy either.

 On his first mountain bike ride age 16, Ryan learned two things: Mountain bikes are awesome and concussions are no fun.
 After moving to Olympia in 2012, Ryan plugged in to the sweet riding scene and sick trails of the South Sound.
 In order to support his costly bike addiction, Ryan works for the state legislature.